-Sharp is not a CMS: it's a content management framework, a toolset which provides help building a CMS section in a website, with some rules in mind:
+Sharp is not a CMS: it's a content management framework, a toolset which provides help to build a CMS section in a website, with some rules in mind:

 - the public website should not have any knowledge of the CMS — the CMS is a part of the system, not the center of it.
 In fact, removing the CMS should not have any effect on the project.